ChrisW-priv/PersonalVault/notes/LLM Presentation (EXAM).md

 > “The reason for developing a personal assistant is:
 > in day to day life, there are a lot of tasks that need to be done.
 > Some of them are really not complicated, but take time.
-> Traditionally, this was solved by employing a human to do them.
+> Traditionally, this was solved by employing other human to do them.
-> The benefit of that is less burden of manual execution or learning faster from an expert in a field, thus allowing to focus on strategy.
+> The benefit, is less burden of manual labor, allowing to focus on strategy.
 > However, this is not only finacially unavailable to many, but also unsustainable.
 > At some point there have to be people that have assistants or are assistants.
-> We wanted to solve this by replicating the human using a machine, thus, making it more accessible and sustainable.
+> I wanted to solve this by replicating the human using a machine, thus, making it more accessible and sustainable.

 ---

 ### **Slide 4 – Requirements for Our Implementation**

-> At the early stage we identified the features we wanted, those are:
+> At the early stage I identified the features I wanted, those are:

 * First of all, understanding the user’s intent.
 * Then, the ability to *act on the user’s behalf*, whether by
     * retrieving data,
     * reasoning over problems or
     * performing tasks on user's behalf.
-* The assistant should also be able to  *communicate results clearly*
+* The assistant should then be able to  *communicate results clearly*
 * The Application should also be platform independent.
+In particular, I wanted the ability to do not only web interface, but also access it from mobile phone or even smartwatch.
-* Finally, because this is meant as a personal assistant, we needed a solid authentication and access control schemes.
+* Finally, because this is meant as a personal assistant, i needed a solid authentication, access control schemes, as well as policies that would make the control more flexible.

 ---

 ### **Slide 5 – Our App Feature Set**

-> Based on those requirements, we developed the system that is able to:
+> Based on those requirements, i developed the system that is able to:

 * Answer questions and execute functions
 * Process files asynchronously, in an event driven fashion
 * Stream responses in real-time using Server-Side Events.
 * Role-based access control over users and user groups as well as features and feature groups (including files).
-* On a more technical side: we cared about developer productivity, so we developed:
+* On a more technical side: I cared about my productivity, I developed:
-    * fast and thus cheap CI pipelines, that, not only checks the code correctness statically and dynamically, but also builds the app using cache from previous builds.
+    * fast and thus cheap CI pipelines, that, not only checks the code correctness statically and dynamically, but also builds the app using cache from previous builds, and then deployed my app all within 3 minutes.
     * Used modern virtual environment management, and
     * Had 80%+ test coverage such that,
-        * We do not over-burden ourselves with testing, making sure that everything works,
+        * I do not over-burden myself with testing, making sure that everything works,
         * but also validating that system redesign does not break intended behavior.

 ---